Claudio935/Calculator/README.md

 # Calculator
-This is my calculator site for my counts of the day
+This is my calculator site